LoopKit/loopdocs/docs/operation/features/ice.md

 ## Insulin Counteraction Effects

-Tapping on your Carbohydrates graph will open up a page that tracks your carb entries for the day (since midnight).
+Tapping on your Active Carbohydrates graph will open up a page that tracks your carb entries for the day (since midnight).
 At the top of the page is a useful graphic called Insulin Counteraction Effects (ICE for short).
 What is it?
 Basically, a graphical representation of ***predicted*** upward-BG effects vs. ***encountered*** upward-BG effects.

 Consider the possible sources of triggers that counteract insulin (in other words, make BGs go up)